Tullamore RFC: Founding a Club

 The present club was founded after a match at Derrinturn between Carberry and Tullamore.
 It was decided to hold a general meeting, which was held in Colton's hotel on Monday 19 April 1937.
 The honour of being the first president of the new club was bestowed on Dr. J. M. Prior Kennedy.
-Tullamore opened their first season in October with a game away to Birr at half-time Tullamore were leading 6-0 but in the end had to give way and were beaten 8-6.
+Tullamore opened their first season in October with a game away to Birr at half-time Tullamore were leading 6-0 but in the end had to give way and were beaten 8–6.
 Of the 20 games played that season Tullamore won 6, Lost 11 and drew 3.

 Town's Cup Success

-From the 1937-38 season to 1946 Tullamore were five times in the Semi-final of the Provincial Towns Cup and victory coming eventually in 1946.
-Skerries provided the opposition in the final and wing forwards Dermot Kilroy and Oliver McGlinchey " kept the Skerries opposition under control."
-You can see how times have changed as Tullamore stopped off in Kilcock for a bottle of stout on their way to the game.
+From the 1937–38 season to 1946 Tullamore were five times in the Semi-final of the Provincial Towns Cup and victory coming eventually in 1946, defeating Skerries in the final.

-Town's Cup for a Second Time

 Fourteen years passed before Tullamore repeated its 1946 performance and won the cup again.
-On 10 April 1960 Tullamore defeated Wexford 17-8 in Kilkenny in the final.
+On 10 April 1960 Tullamore defeated Wexford 17–8 in Kilkenny in the final.
 At the victory Dinner, held in Spollanstown a perpetual trophy was presented by Dermot Kilroy and Oliver McGlinchey that was to be known as the Midland Shield for use in the Midland League Competition.

-New Home for TRFC

 The 1960s was memorable for what happened off the pitch and not on it.
 After several years of negotiations, offers acceptances and fresh proposals the Tullamore rugby club took over Spollanstown.
 A final settlement was reached with the Tullamore soccer club in 1970.